-The Bichon poodle is a popular dog breed thanks to its exuberant personality and small, elegant appearance.
-A Bichon poodle, however, is a very high maintenance dog that requires frequent and regular grooming to not only keep them looking their best, but also to help prevent problems with their coats and skin.
+The bichon poodle is one of the most distinctive dogs thanks to its characteristic curly hair like a poodle and light colored coat like a bichon frise.
+It's also a popular dog thanks to its exuberant personality and small, elegant appearance.
+A bichon poodle, however, is a high maintenance dog that requires frequent and regular grooming to not only keep them looking their best, but also to help prevent problems with their coats and skin.

 A bichon poodle is a cross between the toy or miniature poodle and the bichon frise.
 A bichon frise is always white, and has a crowning glory of a plush, fluffy coat.
 Poodles can come in a variety of colors, including cream, white, black, blue, or apricot.
 When bred together, there's no guarantee that your bichon poodle will be white, but it will inherit the poodle's curly hair and the bichon frise's dense, silky undercoat.

 The bichon poodle has a medium-length coat that doesn't shed much.
 The hairs from the undercoat aren't able to fall through the wiry outer coat very well, so experts recommend daily brushing, which will make bathing and trimming easier.